badaibeibeh/badai-binar-hendri-todoapp/README.md

 # badai-binar-hendri-todoapp
 To learn javascript, the class give us an exercise to create todo app using javascript.
+Its a simple page that able to add your daily list and delete it when its done.
 This project create by me, binar and hendri

-## Member
+# Member
 * Hendri Agustino
 * Maria Binar Cahya
 * **Winata Arafad (Badai)**